‘He’s had an incredible life, seen everything, done everything…most of all he KNOWS everything. Absolutely, totally, FUCKING everything’…….

 Here’s some other stuff you need to know about The Boring Old Man (henceforth known as TBOM):

 - He will ruthlessly exploit his position as an Old Person to tell you the same old boring nonsense about his life again and again and again and in explicit, mind-numbing detail.
-Half an hour in a story about how clean public toilets are in Germany (this is the eighth time you’ve heard this story) you’ll actually want to punch him but TBOM will continue talking, safe in the knowledge that you’ll carry on sitting their looking interested because you’re too polite to be seen to punch an Old Person, whatever the provocation and no matter how much you might want to.
+Half an hour in a story about how clean public toilets are in Germany (this is the eighth time you’ve heard this story) you’ll actually want to punch the cunt but TBOM will continue talking, safe in the knowledge that you’ll carry on sitting there looking interested because you’re too polite to be seen to wallop an Old Person, whatever the provocation and no matter how much you might want to.